Xinhe-Peng/Final-project/README.md

 ### Simulation's variables of uncertainty:

 - Time each group of customers would spend
+- The numbers customers in groups:
+  - minimum:1, maximum:6

 ## Instructions on how to use the program: